 WORK AT AN ELECTION

 The NSW Electoral Commission offers opportunities to work at state and local government elections.
-Work is available on election day and throughout the election period, the weeks before and after election day.
+Work is available on election days and throughout election periods, the weeks before and after election days.

 Working at an election is a great opportunity to learn new skills and meet people, while you also play a valuable part in contributing to democracy.
 The NSW Electoral Commission look for staff to work as election officials during the election period.
 Staff receive training, support and a competitive pay rate.